What the Pancreas Normally Does

 Without an adequate amount of enzymes, we cannot break down/digest our food.
 If we cannot digest the food, we cannot absorb the food.
 We get skinny, have especially nasty rather greasy diarrhea, or both.
-Often, a pet will develop a dry, dandruffy coat from inability to absorb dietary fats and can be anemic from a vitamin B12 deficiency.
+Often, pets will develop a dry, dandruffy coat from their inability to absorb dietary fats and can be anemic from a vitamin B12 deficiency.
 Difficulty in clotting blood (vitamin K-related coagulopathy) can result as well.

 Exocrine Pancreatic Insufficiency (also called Maldigestion)